-Special Areas of Conservation (SACs) are strictly protected sites designated under the EC Habitats Directive.
+Special Areas of Conservation (SACs) are protected areas in the UK, designated under:

 Details of the background to SAC selection and designation are available on the National Archive.